-- Duration: Use "HR" & "MIN" buttons to set the amount of time the generator will run while charging the house or chassis batteries. - Volts: Use the up and down triangles to adjust the low voltage set point.
+- Duration: Time the AGS is to run the generator after a low battery demand occurs.
+Use "HR" & "MIN" buttons to set the amount of time the generator will run while charging the house or chassis batteries. - Volts: Low Battery Voltage selected setting for the generator to start.
+Use the up and down triangles to adjust the low voltage set point.

-Example: If the house battery volts is "11.0 VDC" and the duration is "2:00 HRS," when the house battery voltage is less than 11.0VDC, there will be a demand for the generator to start and run for 2:00 HRS.
+Example: If the house battery volts is "11.0 VDC" and the duration is "2:00 HRS," when the house battery voltage is less than 11.0 VDC, there will be a demand for the generator to start and run for 2:00 HRS.
 The chassis battery works the same way but with its own settings.